KeyserIsHere/HrkWsdFwr.github.io/hub-spec.md

 The send/recv instructions can take 4 - 12 cycles because of timeout threshold.
 This means that if the send/recv does not pair up with another within 12 cycles then it will have reached it's max threshold and continue.
 If the send/recv do pair up they will take a minimum of 4 cycles (if they were executed at the same time) but could take anywhere from 4 to 12.
 This does not include the time for the data transfer to complete.

-A failed send/recv will set the z flag to zero in the flags register.
-If they succeed they will set the z flag to one.
+A failed send/recv will set the z flag to one in the flags register.
+If they succeed they will set the z flag to zero.

 ### Operand Types: